dcunited001/dcunited001.github.io/_drafts/dirty-santa-2018.md

     responsibly, which looks incredibly sketchy.
   - *before* this all went down, i woke up to my mom "discovering" this device as she was searching my stuff.

+#### Where was bobby expecting me to run, if I wasn't immediately caught?

+the police DID come back to my house and briefly searched
+    *around* it, for signs of bobby.

+#### Bobby brought a flashlight with him. why?

+- Flashlights bring attention to you, especially at night
+- it was one of the first things that Phillip asked me about
+  - Bobby and I both had flashlights
+  - i felt like bobby used suggestion on me to encourage me to get the flashlight on my desk that had been there since before Thursday 12/21.
+    - if so, why?
+  - philip immediately suspected that we were breaking into cars (which i imagine was reported via a 911 call ... or at least suspected by the caller)
+  - however, having flashlights doesn't make sense if someone is breaking into cars. it DRAWS attention to you. so, unless you want people to *think* you're breaking into cars, you're not going to carry a flashlight.

+#### Why did bobby know how to use psychological & NLP techniques like suggestion and "priming"?

+- and how would he know how to use psychological suggestion tactically like that? who trained him to do that? who the fuck advised him through this? that's what is driving me crazy right now. i only felt threatened because of what i recognized, which i also knew that Bobby *couldn't know how to use tactically and methodically*
+  - like, he might know how to use those techniques, but not in that way, not in such a well-coordinated manner towards the objectives in some strategy.
+  - he used these techniques at least 10 or 20 times that i detected. they are very subtle. again, i usually see how someone is going to attempt to use these on me.
+    - i don't try to stop them, at first, but i become aware of it happening. not a tactic i'd recommend to other people though.
+      - i merely act like i react in the way they would expect me to react. i do this repeatedly if i feel threatened, particularly by psychological techniques
+      - instead of repelling me, threats intrigue me, since i'm overly confident AND i'm cornered (bored, in extreme emotional distress with nothing better to do)

+- priming works just like it does for a lawnmower, psychologically and neurologically. you are literally PRIMING specific circuits to fire again soon.
+  -

+#### How did bobby know to hide in the tunnel at Roanoke College?

+- how did he know it was there and that he could use it?
+- when i inspected the scene the next day, i found foot prints. in cold weather, footprints are easy to identify in average grass, as long as the person was running.
+  - the weather was so cold that
+  - this tunnel apparently connects to the other side of campus

+#### Did bobby's sister pick him up at the other side of the tunnel?

+####